deusfinance/deus-docs/docs/staking.md

 ---

+##### While staking is a good way to earn passive income, liquidity providers must exercise due diligence before locking their tokens in the vaults.
+[What are the risks?](https://wiki.deus.finance/docs/vaults#what-are-the-risks)

+---

 ### FAQ:

 #### How often do I get rewarded for staking and how often can I collect those rewards?